Green function in metric measure spaces: Introduction

-We consider a complete, pathwise connected metric space $(X,d)$ equipped with a doub\-ling Borel measure $\mu$.
+admits a unique global Green function, i.e., there is a unique, properly normalized singular solution which blows up to $+\infty$ at the origin and converges to $-\infty$ at infinity.
+Their proof of uniqueness applies also to the $p$-Laplacian $\mathcal{L}_p$ in the range $1<p\le n$ and is based on $C^{1,\alpha}$ estimates for $p$-harmonic functions.
+In the conformal case $p=n$, the argument was later simplified and extended to the Riemannian and Carnot group setting in \cite{Hol90, BHT02} thus establishing uniqueness of global Green functions in these geometries.

+The purpose of this paper is to extend this uniqueness result to the setting of complete metric spaces $(X,d, \mu)$ equipped with an Ahlfors regular Borel measure $\mu$, and a Poincar\'e inequality.
+In the following we describe this structure more in detail and make sense of the notion of $p$-Laplacian in this generality.

 Let $u\:X\to \R$ be a function on $X$.
-Then we say that a Borel measurable function $g\:X\to [0,\infty]$ is {\em upper gradient of $u$} if for all $x,y\in X$ and all rectifiable paths $\gamma$ in $X$ joining $x$ and $y$.
+We say that a Borel measurable function $g\:X\to [0,\infty]$ is an {\em upper gradient of $u$} if for all $x,y\in X$ and all rectifiable paths $\gamma$ in $X$ joining $x$ and $y$.
 For $p\ge 1$ the $L^p$-integrable functions $u$ on $X$ that have an $L^p$-integrable upper gradient form the generalized {\em Sobolev} space (or {\em Newtonian} space) $N^{1,p}(X,d,\mu)$ (see \cite{Sha00,Sha01}).

-If $(X,d,\mu)$ is doubling and admits a Poincar\'e inequality (PI-spaces), then a breakthrough result by Cheeger \cite{Che99} shows that the space acquires a differentiable structure and for every $u\in N^{1,p}(X,d,\mu)$ one can define a differential $Du$, whose Euclidean length $|Du|$ is comparable to the {\em minimal upper gradient} of $u$ (see Section~\ref{cheeger} below for details).
+Throughout this paper we will assume that $(X,d,\mu)$ is a {\em PI-space}, that is, a doubling metric measure spaces supporting a $p$-Poincar\'e inequality for some $p\ge 1$ (see \eqref{poincareinequality}).
+By a breakthrough result of Cheeger \cite{Che99}, the space $(X,d,\mu)$ can then be equipped with a {\em measurable differentiable structure}.
+Accordingly, for every $u\in N^{1,p}(X,d,\mu)$ one can define a differential $Du$, whose pointwise Euclidean norm $|Du|$ is comparable to the {\em minimal upper gradient} $g_u$ of $u$ (see Section~\ref{Newtonian spaces} below for details).